Last modified: Nov. 14, 2024, 10:03 a.m.

 See also bladmineerders.be

 To deposit the egg, the female punctures a leaf at the underside, usually near its edge.
 The mine starts as a narrow gallery along the leaf edge when the egg has been laid there but as a wrinkled one when the egg was laid elsewhere in the leaf.
-The width of the frass-line in the gallery is variable.
+The width of the frass line in the gallery is variable.
 Later on, the caterpillar constructs a full-depth bladder mine that often overruns the initial corridor gallery.
-The frass in the blotch mine is generally in a pile on one side of the mine and with some scattered grains.
+The frass in the blotch mine is generally in a pile on one side of the mine, with some scattered grains.
 Eventually, the larva cuts a 4–5 mm long excision in which it crawls – or lowers itself – towards the soil.
 The caterpillar hibernates and subsequently pupates in the following spring.

 Univoltine but no approximate flight period is known yet.